E Mobility Technology

 - Welding – there are a large number of welding applications, including airbag initiators, various aspects of battery manufacture and welding of differentials.
 In addition, dissimilar metal welding is commonplace (particularly for welding copper to aluminium).
 The welding of hairpins in electric motors is a valuable process and welding is used throughout electric car manufacture including doors and roofs as just a couple of examples

-SPI Lasers ship a laser from our laboratories, which can be set-up and configured to deliver all of the applications above.
-Our lasers are ideal for introduction to manufacturing assembly lines, where they can be used in a multitude of tasks.
+SPI Lasers design and manufacture a range of lasers, which can be set-up and configured to deliver all of the applications above.
+Our lasers are ideal for introduction into manufacturing assembly lines, where they can be used in a multitude of tasks.

-For further more detailed information on this topic please visit https://www.spilasers.com/case-study-e mobility/how-fiber-lasers-support-the-breakthrough-of-e mobility/.
+For further detailed information on this topic please visit https://www.spilasers.com/case-study-e mobility/how-fiber-lasers-support-the-breakthrough-of-e mobility/.

 Discuss fiber lasers technology role within e mobility